Tips for Sample Taxonomy

 Environmental Biome-Level Taxonomy

-Every sample object in ENA must have a taxonomic classification assigned to it.
-Environmental samples can not be described with a single organism identifier because they represent an environment with an unknown variety and number of organisms.
+Environmental biome-level samples can not be described with a single organism identifier because they represent an environment with an unknown variety and number of organisms.
+For this purpose there are entries in the Tax Database that apply exclusively to environmental biome-level samples.

-For this purpose there are entries in the Tax Database that apply exclusively to environmental samples.
-Taxa of this type can be immediately identified as they contain the term “metagenome” as part of the scientific name.
+Biome-level environmental taxa can be immediately identified as they contain the term “metagenome” as part of the scientific name.
 These are searchable within the Tax Database using the same methods described above.

 curl "https://www.ebi.ac.uk/ena/taxonomy/rest/suggest-for-submission/marsupial%20meta"